ProzorroUKR/openprocurement.api/docs/source/tendering/belowthreshold/tutorial.rst

 .. http:example:: http/tutorial/tender-documents.http
    :code:

+Let’s add new `documentType` field with `technicalSpecifications` parameter to the previously uploaded document:

+.. http:example:: http/tutorial/tender-document-add-documentType.http
+   :code:

+Success!
+Response code is `200 OK` and it confirms that `documentType` field with `technicalSpecifications` parameter was added .

+Here is the basic list of fields that can be changed for a document.

+* documentOf
+* language
+* documentType
+* title
+* title_en
+* description
+* description_en
+* format
+* relatedItem

+We can modify more of them:

+.. http:example:: http/tutorial/tender-document-edit-docType-desc.http
+   :code:

+You may notice that `dateModified` field changes with every modification.

 The single array element describes the uploaded document.
 We can upload more documents:

 .. http:example:: http/tutorial/upload-award-criteria.http